KYC and AML Requirements for Cook Islands Trusts

 Complex or Opaque Ownership Structures

-Assets held through multiple layers of entities, trusts in other jurisdictions, or structures with unclear beneficial ownership create additional compliance work for the trustee.
+Assets held through multiple entity layers, trusts in other jurisdictions, or structures with unclear beneficial ownership create additional compliance work.
 The trustee must trace ownership back to the individual settlor and verify that the assets being transferred are legitimately owned.
 Complex structures are not disqualifying, but they require additional documentation and extend the review timeline.

-If the trustee identifies a suspicious transaction, it is legally required to file a report with the Cook Islands Financial Intelligence Unit.
-The trustee cannot inform the settlor or any other party that a report has been filed.
+The trustee continues to file annual FATCA reports when U.S. persons are involved and CRS reports when account holders are tax residents of participating countries.
+If the trustee identifies a suspicious transaction, it must file a report with CIFIU and cannot inform the settlor or any other party that a report has been filed.

-Beneficiaries are subject to KYC verification when a distribution is made to them, even if full due diligence was not required at the time the trust was established.
-The trustee will collect identification, proof of address, and tax residency information from any beneficiary receiving a distribution for the first time.
+Beneficiaries are subject to KYC verification when a distribution is first made to them, even if full due diligence was not required at the time the trust was established.
+The trustee collects identification, proof of address, and tax residency information from any beneficiary receiving a distribution for the first time.
+This is one reason how withdrawals work involves more than simply requesting a payment.

 How to Prepare